noppanut15/depthviz/.github/ISSUE_TEMPLATE/donate-my-dive.md

 ---
-name: Dive Computer Support Request
+name: Donate My Dive
-about: Request support for a specific dive computer's file export format.
+about: Donate your dive data to help us add support for your dive computer.
 title: 'Dive Computer: Support for [Your Dive Computer Brand] [Your Dive Computer Model]'
 labels: dive-computer-support, enhancement